LucaCappelletti94/tinycrawler/README.rst

 An highly customizable crawler that uses multiprocessing and proxies to download one or more websites following a given filter, search and save functions.

 **REMEMBER THAT DDOS IS ILLEGAL.
-DO NOT THIS SOFTWARE FOR ILLEGAL PORPOSES.**
+DO NOT USE THIS SOFTWARE FOR ILLEGAL PURPOSE.**

 Installing TinyCrawler
 ------------------------